Categorical composable cryptography: extended version

-\titlecomment{{\lsuper*}This is an extended version of a FoSSaCS 2022 conference paper~\cite{BK22} with the same title.
+\titlecomment{{\lsuper*}This is an extended version of a FoSSaCS 2022 conference paper~\cite{BK22}.
 This work was supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0375, Canada’s NFRF and NSERC, an Ontario ERA, and the University of Ottawa’s Research Chairs program.}